Indian Pharmaceutical Industry - A Global Industry

 Low cost of manufacture

-India is capable of manufacturing low cost generic alternatives due to a number of economic factors favouring the industry.
-Some of these include the competitive land rates, the cheap labour available, low resource costs like water, electricity etc., lower cost of production machinery.
+India is capable of manufacturing low-cost generic alternatives due to a number of economic factors favoring the industry.
+Some of these include the competitive land rates, the cheap labor available, low resource costs like water, electricity etc., lower cost of production machinery.
 Importantly, the various drugs like, Intermediates, APIs and Formulation companies are seamlessly integrated while following international regulations of safety.

 Research & Development